 - the group’s consolidated financial and fiscal position; and

 - the group’s overall transfer pricing policy.

-The master file must be submitted to the Belgian Tax Authority (BTA) within 12 months from the reporting period.
+The master file must be submitted to the BTA within 12 months from the reporting period.

 The local file consists of:

 - general business and financial information concerning the local entity; and

 - financial information on intercompany transactions and transfer pricing methods.

 The second part must be filed only if at least one of the respective entity’s business units has carried out cross-border intercompany transactions exceeding €1 million in the preceding financial year.